minhub7/dotfiles/README.md

 - snap
 - Nodejs
+- starship
-- oh-my-posh
+- zsh
-  - zplug (for management oh-my-zsh plugins)
+  - zplug (for management zsh plugins)
-  - oh-my-posh >= 15.4.0
 - Neovim >=0.8.1
   - NvChad
 - tmux
 - Copilot (optional)

-1. oh-my-zsh
+1. **zsh**

-   you have to install zshell and oh-my-zsh & zplug & oh-my-posh\
+    You have to install zshell and zplug and make a symbolic link for a 'zshrc' file.
-   And copy 'zshrc' files to your home directory or make symbolic link\
-   If you works on conda environment, modify some codes

-2. Neovim
+2. **Neovim**

-   Recommanded using snap
+   Recommended using snap

    ```sh
    sudo apt-get install snap